GyozaGuy/GrooveMP3-Electron/README.md

 # GrooveMP3-Electron
-A basic wrapper for GrooveMP3
+A simple wrapper for GrooveMP3